-I received my first typewriter as a Christmas gift from my parents when I was eight years old.
+The turning point in my own story began when I received my first typewriter as a Christmas gift from my parents when I was eight years old.
 I'd recently watched the movie Rocky, and inspired by the story and Sylvester Stallone's determination as its storyteller, I set a goal of becoming a writer and worked diligently at honing my craft.

 The week before our son's fourth birthday, on an ordinary Saturday morning, Wesley cleaned out an old cabinet in our garage, and inside, there was mold, droppings and a bag of fertilizer that was soaking wet but should've been dry.

 But I did know one thing for sure: there had to be a really big reason for Wesley leaving the planet, and it was my job as our son's mother to help bring to fruition whatever greatness could come to our lives, not in spite of losing Wesley but because of losing him.

 I call these DON'T WAIT stories, the nouns in life: the people, places, things and ideas that we give up on along the way sometimes⏤for whatever reason.
 We get too tired, too busy, too sad or even too comfortable.
 The DON'T WAIT Project® is a reminder to live the nouns, no matter the obstacles.

 Had I not learned about effective patient communication, coupled with what I've termed as Empathetic Healthcare Practices™, I wouldn't have known how to intervene and help change the outcome of my mother's uncertain fate when she was misdiagnosed with a fatal illness or teach our dad how to lead her care in the months ahead as she faced setbacks along her complicated path to a full recovery.

 My only professional goal after becoming a widowed single mother was creating opportunities that enabled me to be home by 3 o'clock everyday when our son got home from school.

 I've raised a wonderful son who is now a grown man finishing his senior year of college.
-I've got some cool stories about a pillow company I started from my dining room table that led to a sweet deal on the hit tv show Friends.
-I've also written two books, so far, that don't pay the bills, but they seem to help the people who dedicate their time to reading my family's story.
+I've got some cool stories about a pillow company I started from my dining room table that led to a sweet deal on the hit tv show Friends and now the song I co-wrote with David Santos called This Beautiful Life.